mlflow/mlp-regression-template/README.md

 # MLflow Pipelines Regression Template
-The [MLflow Regression Pipeline](https://mlflow.org/docs/latest/pipelines.html#regression-pipeline) is an [MLflow Pipeline](https://mlflow.org/docs/latest/pipelines.html) for developing high-quality regression models.
+The [MLflow Regression Pipeline](https://mlflow.org/docs/latest/pipelines.html#regression-pipeline) is an [MLflow Pipeline](https://mlflow.org/docs/latest/pipelines.html) for developing high-quality production-ready regression models.
 It is designed for developing models using scikit-learn and frameworks that integrate with scikit-learn, such as the ``XGBRegressor`` API from XGBoost.

 For more information about the MLflow Regression Pipeline, check out the documentation at